ahmadsoe/ember-highcharts/README.md

 ###Support for Styled Mode

-As of version 5, HighCharts supports CSS styling - if you wish to use this use the following configuration:
+As of version 5, HighCharts supports CSS styling - if you wish to use this, use the following configuration:

 ```js
 var app = new EmberApp({